Daniel Suarez edges Blaney, Busch in thrilling 3-wide finish to claim Cup Series win at Atlanta - WTOP News

+The review confirmed the first win for Suarez since June 2022 at Sonoma.
+It was his first victory on a speedway, but he said he’s not satisfied after locking up a spot in the playoffs in only the second race of the year.

+“Some people actually told me you can relax, now you’re in the playoffs,” Suarez said.
+“Hell no!
+My goal is to win more than one race.
+This is not relaxing here. … The goal is for you to not be surprised when the 99 is in victory lane.”

 Busch, who won Saturday’s Trucks race, moved to the middle between Blaney, the 2023 Cup champion, and Suarez to set up the dramatic finish.
-Suarez, 32, earned his second career Cup win in his Trackhouse Racing Chevrolet.
 Blaney was second, only 0.003 seconds behind, and Busch was third.

+“It was fun racing, but just a couple inches short,” Blaney said.
+“I’m happy for Daniel, though.
+That was fun racing him and Kyle.
+That was fun.”

+Suarez gave credit to Busch, another Chevrolet driver, for providing a late push.

 A massive pileup of at least 16 cars on the second lap was the biggest in the history of Atlanta Motor Speedway and set the pace for a procession of wrecks.
 The crash left many cars heavily taped for the remainder of the afternoon.